-5 Easy Exercises to Do When All You Feel Like Doing is Laying Down (While You’re Lying Down)
+5 Easy Exercises to Do When All You Feel Like Doing is Lying Down (While You’re Lying Down)

 Exercise can be a great way to help manage your mood and make the prospect of getting out of the bed feel a little less impossible.
 Even a small amount of movement done regularly enough for long enough can make an improvement in symptoms of depression, anxiety, and the general blahs and make the world outside of your bed seem a little less awful.